plan2net/webp/README.md

 # WebP for TYPO3 CMS

-Use version 2.* for TYPO3 CMS LTS 8 and 9 and >= 3.* for TYPO3 CMS >= 10.4

-:fire: **If you update from a previous version to 2.0 you have to save the configuration again once!**

 ## What does it do?

 Adds an automagically created _WebP_ copy for every processed jpg/jpeg/png/gif image in the format